 Poor lighting and visibility can make a truck harder to spot, and other drivers may not be able to recognize a trailer blocking the road in some circumstances.

 If you’ve suffered an injury due to a tractor trailer blocking a road, it’s crucial to know your options for collecting compensation.
 Most car accidents involving trucks lead to serious injuries and even deaths in many cases.
 After addressing your medical concerns following a truck accident, it’s a wise idea to speak with a qualified attorney who can advise you of your likelihood of winning a case against the driver who caused your injuries.

 It’s important to remember that Georgia follows a comparative negligence law.
 This means that you can collect compensation even if a judge determines you were partially at fault for your injuries.
 The judge will review the case and determine your degree of fault or “fault percentage” based on your role in the events in question.
 If you win your case, your case award decreases by your fault percentage.
 For example, if you are found 10% at fault for a $1,000 case, you would receive 10% less, or $900.

 Accidents involving trucks can easily turn into complex legal battles, and finding the right attorney can seem like a challenge.
-The team at Butler Wooten & Peak LLP has extensive experience in handling all types of truck accident cases, and we are confident in our ability to represent our clients and obtain the compensation they need to recover after serious accidents.
+The team of Atlanta truck accident attorneys at Butler Prather LLP has extensive experience in handling all types of truck accident cases, and we are confident in our ability to represent our clients and obtain the compensation they need to recover after serious accidents.
 Cases involving tractor trailers blocking roads are often complicated, and we can help.
 Reach out to our team to schedule a free consultation about your situation today.